qinhanmin2014/sklearn-svm-guide/README.md

   * dual=False, cross validation accuracy 68.51% (75.67% in the reference), wall time 35s
   * dual=True, corss validation accuracy 68.51% (75.67% in the reference), wall time 10min 31s

+## experiment D: LIBLINEAR (LinearSVC)

+- In classification, large values in data may cause the following problems:
+  (1) Features in larger numeric ranges may dominate those in smaller ranges;
+  (2) Optimization methods for training may take longer time.
+  The typical remedy is to scale data feature-wisely.
+  However, for document data, often a simple instance-wise normalization is enough.
+  Each instance becomes a unit vector
+- Solvers in LIBLINEAR is not very sensitive to C. Once C is larger than certain value, the obtained models have similar performances.

 ## reference

 - A Practical Guide to Support Vector Classification, Chih-Wei Hsu et al.
+- LIBLINEAR: A Library for Large Linear Classification, Rong-En Fan et al.
+- LIBSVM: A Library for Support Vector Machines, Chih-Chung Chang et al.

 ## LIBLINEAR